axeII/home-ops/README.md

 For setting cluster and my services I use terraform and ansible to make the most things as IaC (Inracsturcure as Code).
 I can anytime destroy my cluster build it again.
 While for my virutal machies before I migrate to IaC and kubernetes I currently back up everyting on NAS using NFS including whole VMs (yes they run on NFS :partying_face: )

-Finally at the moment of February 2022 I feel I have ready robust infrastructure ready for my home-ops and now I would like to move to add more services to my setup.
+Finally at the moment of February 2022 I am satisfied with the home-ops infrastructure.
+Now I would like to move to the next faze and that is to add more services to my cluster.

 ## :art:&nbsp; Cluster components